FractalBlocks/FractalWeb/README.md

 # POC 1, simple messaging

-- Offer / Answer can be interchanged and used to connecct two nodes

-- Node1 Offer -> Node2
-- Node1 <- Answer Node2
+Completed:

+- Users can join the server with an id
+- Users can connect to other users via id
+- Users can send messages between them when connected

 # POC 2, replicated filtered DB